RoRvzzz/RoRvzzz-Account-Manager/README.md

 **React + TypeScript + Tailwind CSS** UI.
 Frameless, dark, and lightweight.

 Due to a revival and full rewrite of my [ruststrap](https://github.com/RoRvzzz/RustStrap) coming I will likely not be adding any more bootstrapping features past version control and exploiting syncing.
-If this doesn't work out then you might see more bootstrapping features being added like Discord RP an

 ## Download